nodejs/mentorship/README.md

 ## Onboarding Documentation

-For more information on Mentor and Mentee expectations, see the Onboarding Doc [README.md](onboarding_docs/README.md)
+For more information on Mentor and Mentee expectations, see the [Onboarding Doc](https://nodejs.github.io/mentorship/onboarding/).

 ## Node.js Mentorship Initiative Members